Bill Irwin

 William Mills Irwin (born April 11, 1950) is an American actor, choreographer, clown, and comedian.
 He began as a vaudeville-style stage performer and has been noted for his contribution to the renaissance of American circus during the 1970s.
-He has made a number of appearances on film and television, and he won a Tony Award for his role in Who's Afraid of Virginia Woolf?
+He won a Tony Award for his role in Who's Afraid of Virginia Woolf?.
 He also worked as a choreographer on Broadway and was nominated for the Tony Award for Best Choreography in 1989 for Largely New York.
 He is also known as Mr. Noodle on the Sesame Street segment Elmo's World, and he appeared in the Sesame Street film short Does Air Move Things?

+Irwin has made a number of appearances on film, including Stepping Out (1991), Hot Shots!
+(1991), How the Grinch Stole Christmas, Rachel Getting Married (2008), and the Christopher Nolan films Interstellar (2014) and The Odyssey (2026).

-He has regularly appeared as Dr. Peter Lindstrom on Law & Order: Special Victims Unit, and had a recurring role as "The Dick & Jane Killer" on CSI: Crime Scene Investigation.
+On television, he recurred as Dr. Peter Lindstrom on Law & Order: Special Victims Unit, and as "The Dick & Jane Killer" on CSI: Crime Scene Investigation.
 From 2017 to 2019, he appeared as Cary Loudermilk on the FX television series Legion.

 Early life

-Irwin was born in Santa Monica, California, to Elizabeth (née Mills), a teacher, and Horace G. Irwin, an aerospace engineer.
-He graduated from Oberlin College in 1974 and attended Ringling Brothers and Barnum & Bailey Clown College the following year.
+Irwin was born on April 11, 1950, in Santa Monica, California, to Elizabeth (née Mills), a teacher, and Horace G. Irwin, an aerospace engineer.
+He attended the theater school at California Institute of the Arts from 1970 to 1972.
+After CalArts theater instructor Herbert Blau obtained a new position at Oberlin College in 1972, Irwin transferred to Oberlin to continue studies with Blau.
+Irwin graduated from Oberlin College in 1974 with a degree in theatre arts and attended Ringling Brothers and Barnum & Bailey Clown College the following year.
 In 1975, he helped found the Pickle Family Circus in San Francisco, California.
 He credits his experience with the circus, and performing in schools under the Comprehensive Employment and Training Act, as having made him a working artist.
 In 1979, Irwin left the company to pursue stage work.